ilanlal/ss-json-editor/docs/README.md

 # JSON Tools

-This is a simple Google Sheets™️ add-on that allows users to edit and validate JSON data in a Google Sheet.
+This is a simple Google Sheets™️ add-on that allows users to edit and validate JSON data in a Google Sheets™️.

 ## Features